 The early surgical approaches, including nondirected aneurysmectomy or infarctectomy with or without revascularization for patients with LV aneurysm and drug-refractory ventricular tachycardia, were abandoned because of high operative mortality.
 With the advancement of electrophysiologic mapping techniques to demarcate the site of arrhythmogenic focus, a directed subendocardial ablation of the arrhythmia focus of LV aneurysm can be performed.
 This technique consists of an aneurysmectomy, along with excision of a 2-3 mm thick layer of subendocardial peri-infarcted tissue.
-With such an approach, the tachycardia can be eliminated in 90% of patients with an operative mortality of about 10%.
+With such an approach, tachycardia can be eliminated in 90% of patients with an operative mortality of about 10%.

 Relative contraindications for left ventricular aneurysm correction surgery include greater anesthetic risk, myocardial dysfunction, cardiac index less than 2.0 liters/m2 per minute, severe mitral regurgitation, evidence of subendocardial infarction, and lack of a thin-walled aneurysm with prominent margins.

-Untreated LV pseudoaneurysm can have mortality of up to 50%.
+Untreated LV pseudoaneurysm can have a mortality of up to 50%.
 Surgery is the preferred treatment for pseudoaneurysm and holds perioperative mortality up to 10%.
 Percutaneous transcatheter device closure is preferred over open surgery.

-A ventricular aneurysm can mimic a variety of clinical conditions which include;
+A ventricular aneurysm can mimic a variety of clinical conditions, which include:

 ST-elevation myocardial infarction